How do I pay tax?

 There is more information on how tax is collected from your wages and salary in the employment section.

-If you would like information on how tax works if you have more than one job, see our factsheet: Having more than one job.
+If you would like information on how tax works if you have more than one job, see our page: Having more than one job.

 Employers use an employee’s tax code to work out how much tax-free pay they are allowed each pay period so that they can then calculate tax on the rest.
 When you start a job as an employee in the UK, your employer should ask you for some basic details (this is known as a starter declaration) to work out what tax code to use in the first instance.
 This will be confirmed, or more rarely, changed, by HMRC in due course, once HMRC have had a chance to consider your circumstances.